 Because Iceland is a parliamentary republic, the president’s role is largely ceremonial.
-The Prime Minister has most executive powers.
-Nonetheless, the president plays an important diplomatic role as a national figurehea
+The prime minister has most executive powers.
+Following the upcoming parliamentary elections, parliament will choose the prime minister.

 Political outsider and independent candidate Guðni Thorlacius Jóhannesson won Iceland’s last presidential election in 2016.
 The election came on the heels of the Panama Papers scandal that led to the resignation of the prime minister and widespread anger at the political class.

 However, anger at the political class appears to have cooled somewhat ahead of the 2017 parliamentary elections, in which the mainstream political parties did well.
 The conservative Independence Party won the most seats, but not enough to form a government on its own.
 Ultimately, Independence formed a left-right coalition government not only its longtime coalition partner, the agrarian Progressive Party, but also the left-wing Left-Green Movement.